The Petersburg Project

 This information was summarized in ‘‘From the Rapid Ann to Coal Harbor’’: Post-War Topographical Survey of Civil War Battlefields, by David W. Lowe, 2002.

 A Guide to Civil War Maps in the National Archives, 1986: Entry 2.246.
 Maps of the area in the vicinity of Petersburg and Richmond compiled under the direction of Bvt.
 Brig.
 Gen. N. Michler, 1865-1867.
 1 inch to 1/8 mile.
 28 maps, average 30" x 52".
 Manuscript.
 Two index maps prepared in the Office of the Chief of Engineers show the coverage of each map.
 Some of the maps are identified as being surveyed by Maj.
 J. E. Weyss and party and drawn by Weyss and others.
 Roads, railroads, defense works and entrenchments, wooded areas, cleared areas, fields, and names of residents are shown.
 Relief is indicated by hachures.
 The city blocks of Richmond and Petersburg are shown in detail.
 RG 77: G 204-33 through G 204-60.
-NOTE: The eight maps below cover the area south of the Appomattox River.
+NOTE: The eight maps below cover the area south of the Appomattox River from the collection of Petersburg National Battlefield.
+The maps have now been digitized and are available online from the National Archives!

 Picture